Is your cat suddenly pooping outside the litter box?

 5. Fix the litter box issues:

-Is kitty using a scented litter pan?
+Is your kitty using a scented litter pan?
 Then it is time to try an unscented one.
 While people adopt scented litter to cover up smells, most kitties consider artificial scents very repulsive and extreme.

 Since a kitty’s nose is much more sensitive than yours, it may dislike anything artificial.